Advanced In-Flight FFT Setup¶

 Harmonic Notch Throttle Configuration Using Data from an In-Flight FFT Test Flight¶

-It is also possible to use the in-flight FFT in a test flight to generate a precise estimates for INS_HNTCH_REF and INS_HNTCH_FREQ.
+It is also possible to use the in-flight FFT in a test flight to generate a precise INS_HNTCH_FREQ and/or INS_HNTC2_FREQINS_HNTCH_FREQ.
 Then the In-Flight FFT would be disabled and the data used to setup a throttle-based center frequency for driving the dynamic harmonic notch.
 This has very low CPU cost with minimal latency and can be a good option for certain applications.
 To setup the harmonic notch this way:

 Alternatively, if you wish the hover frequency to be the lowest value for the harmonic notch: